nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 A list of notebooks along with their entries will be displayed.

-Given below is an example usage scenario and how the list mechanism behaves at each step.
+Given below is an example of how the list mechanism behaves at each step.

 1. User inputs `journal list` \
    i. `Click` receives the input.\
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse the input.
-2. Creating `ListJournalCommand` object.
+2. Create `ListJournalCommand` object.
 3. ListJournalCommand execution. \
    i. `ListJournalCommand` calls `storage.collectionOfNotebooks.getNotesArrayList()` which returns an array list of Notebook objects. \